openafs-contrib/ansible-openafs/roles/openafs_server/README.md

 playbook (see the `openafs_devel` role and `build.yml` example playbook), or installed from source code from a git repository.

+The names and addresses of the OpenAFS databases to setup the server CellServDB files must be provided by the  `afs_csdb` inventory variable, or a separate yaml file, the path of which is specifed by the `afs_csdb_file` variable.

 ## Common Role Variables

     afs_cell: example.com